devddesai/devddesai.github.io/content/posts/vae/index.md

 I first heard of sparse autoencoders when my friend introduced a project on the mechanistic interpretability of large language models.
 In theory, a sparse autoencoder could be stuck inside of a neural network as a probe to help us see "features" that the model is learning.
 Before we dive into what SAE's are, here's a bit more about the motivation behind them.

-Neural networks are highly complex, non-linear functions which rely on a concept called *polysemanticity* to model such complex datasets without blowing up their parameter space.
+Neural networks are highly complex, non-linear functions which rely on a concept called *polysemanticity* to model such complex datasets without blowing up their parameter space and running into the *curse of dimensionality* (overfitting too many variables, being computationally difficult to train a high dimension model).

 >*Polysemanticity* refers to how individual neurons do not represent singular features in the model.
 Instead, each neuron can activate in response to many different, seemingly unrelated patterns.